micmejia/bible-dump/NKJV/1 Samuel/1 Sam 1.md

 But Hannah did not go up, for she said to her husband, "_Not_ until the child is weaned; then I will take him, that he may appear before the Lord and remain there forever."

 ###### 23
 So Elkanah her husband said to her, "Do what seems best to you; wait until you have weaned him.
-Only let the Lord [^g]establish [^h]His word."
+Only let the Lord establish His word."
 Then the woman stayed and nursed her son until she had weaned him.

 ###### 24
-Now when she had weaned him, she took him up with her, with [^i]three bulls, one ephah of flour, and a skin of wine, and brought him to the house of the Lord in Shiloh.
+Now when she had weaned him, she took him up with her, with three bulls, one ephah of flour, and a skin of wine, and brought him to the house of the Lord in Shiloh.
 And the child _was_ young.

 ###### 25
 Then they slaughtered a bull, and brought the child to Eli.